fireshape/fireshape/docs/source/example_L2tracking.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We implement the shape functional :math:`\mathcal{J}` in a python module named :bash:`L2tracking_objective.py`.
-In the code, we highlith the lines which characterize :math:`\mathcal{J}`.
+In the code, we highligth the lines which characterize :math:`\mathcal{J}`.